sarahabell/sarahabell.me/_pages/ceramics.md

 tags: featured
 permalink: /ceramics
 description: |
-    The pots I make are thrown on a wheel
+    Hand crafted & glazed.
+Find out more about my ceramics...
 ---
-The pots I make are thrown on a wheel
+The pots I make are thrown on a wheel and hand-built.